Hub to hub communication using data broadcasting

 Known issue: Slow communication while connected to computer

 If the hub is still connected to the computer, the bluetooth chip is quite busy and data broadcasting may be slow.
 Especially on the Technic Hub and the City Hub.
+On the Move Hub, it cannot broadcast at all while connected to the PC.

 To work around it, just load the program onto the hub and disconnect from your computer.
 You can just restart the program with the hub button.